-Diploma of Screen and Media
+Diploma of Screen and Media (CUA51015)

-What you will learn
+What will I learn?

 - styling wigs and hairpieces;

-- applying specialist make-up for photographic, theatre, period, special effects, film, television and fashion; and
+- applying specialist make-up for photographic, theatre, period, special effects, film, television and fashion;

-How you will study
+How will I learn?

 - VET Study Loan: Australian Government income contingent loan which allows you to study now and pay later.